awsdocs/amazon-comprehend-developer-guide/doc_source/access-control-managing-permissions.md

 After you create the role, create an access policy for that role\.
 This should grant the Amazon S3 `GetObject` and `ListBucket` permissions to the Amazon S3 bucket that contains your input data, and the Amazon S3 `PutObject` permission to your Amazon S3 output data bucket\.

-## Customer Managed Policy Examples<a name="access-policy-customer-managed-examples"></a>
+## Customer managed policy examples<a name="access-policy-customer-managed-examples"></a>

 In this section, you can find example user policies that grant permissions for various Amazon Comprehend actions\.
 These policies work when you are using AWS SDKs or the AWS CLI\.
 When you are using the console, you need to grant permissions to all the Amazon Comprehend APIs\.
-This is discussed in [Permissions Required to Use the Amazon Comprehend Console](#auth-console-permissions)\.
+This is discussed in [Permissions required to use the Amazon Comprehend console](#auth-console-permissions)\.

 **Note**
 All examples use the us\-east\-2 region and contain fictitious account IDs\.